Last Updated on January 19, 2023 by Paul Guzman

 Lily turf plants (Liriope muscari) also called Liriope, monkey grass, border grass, and lilyturf.
-They are considered an evergreen perennial grass used for borders in and around lawns and other types of landscape.
+They are considered evergreen perennial grass used for borders in and around lawns and other types of landscapes.

-They will eventually grow to about 2 ft. wide and 1.5 ft. tall producing a spikey purple like bloom during mid-summer until late fall.
+They will eventually grow to about 2 ft. wide and 1.5 ft. tall producing a spikey purple-like bloom from mid-summer until late fall.

 There are many varieties of lilyturf the one pictured below is the variegated Silvery Sunproof type.
 Nice soft lilac flower spikes highlight this evergreen perennial.
 From Monrovia.com.
 This one tends to tolerate the southwest heat better than the common Lily Turf plant.

 How to care for the Lily Turf Plant